Welcome

 In the mid-latitude E-region the contribution of bulk neutral motions on the excitation of plasma instabilities dominate; whereas, the high-latitude E-region is much more dominated by coupling with the upper ionosphere (F-region) and magnetosphere where neutral affects are much more difficult to detect and/or less significant compared to electrodynamical ones.
 My research focuses on better understanding these plasma processes in the E-region by probing them using coherent backscatter radars both at VHF and HF frequencies.
 Analysis of the received coherent radar echoes are compare to currently proposed theories and models.
 Part of my research has involved developing and implementing a novel VHF radar system with unprecedented high spatial and temporal resolution for probing the very dynamical coherent radar backscatter associated with the E-region.

-I am also associated with the SuperDARN radar group situated here at the University of Saskatchewan.
+Dr. Hussey is also the director of the SuperDARN radar group situated here at the University of Saskatchewan.
 A SuperDARN radar is an HF coherent backscatter radar used to probe the ionosphere.
 It is optimised to study the F-region of the ionosphere, for magnetospheric studies, but also can study other regions such as the E-region.
 SuperDARN is a very versatile experiment and can be used for many types of near-Earth space science, either ground-based, satellite-based, or both.
 The ePOP satellite, to be launched in 2009, has one experiment where SuperDARN supplies the radio signal to be received by a radio receiver instrument on the satellite.
 This experiment will allow for trans-ionospheric studies of radio waves as they propagate through the terrestrial ionosphere.
 In anticipation of the satellite launch, modelling of the expected signal is currently in progress.

 Professor